What is TMS Therapy

 DURING TREATMENT:NeuroStar delivers focused magnetic stimulation directly to the target areas of the brain.
 You’ll hear a clicking sound and feel a tapping sensation on your head

 NeuroStar Advanced Therapy: Depending on your doctor’s recommendation, each treatment takes 19 minutes a day over 6 weeks

 Because there are no effects on alertness or memory, you can drive yourself to and from treatment sessions.

-In-office treatment with NeuroStar TMS Therapy takes 19-37 minutes and is administered 5 days a week for approximately 4-6 weeks.*
+In-office treatment with NeuroStar TMS Therapy takes about 19 minutes a day over 6 weeks.*